2019 FIBA Basketball World Cup qualification (Africa)

 The 2019 FIBA Basketball World Cup qualification for the FIBA Africa region, began in November 2017 and concluded in February 2019.
 The process determined the five African teams that would participate at the 2019 FIBA World Cup.

 Entrants

-The 16 teams that have qualified for AfroBasket 2017 earned a right to participate in the first round of the FIBA Basketball World Cup African qualifiers.
-Few days before the start of the campaign, South Africa withdrew from the qualification.
-They were replaced by Chad, runner-up from AfroBasket 2017 additional qualifying tournament.
-As of 10 November 2017, the qualified teams were:
+The 16 teams that qualified for AfroBasket 2017 earned a right to participate in the first round of the 2019 FIBA Basketball World Cup African qualifiers.
+Prior to the start of the campaign, South Africa withdrew from the qualification.
+They were replaced by Chad, runner-up from the AfroBasket 2017 qualifying tournament.

 Schedule

-The schedule of the competition is expected to be as follows.
+The chart below was the schedule for the African qualifiers.